MCC Facts

 Who We Are

-Since it opened in 1962, Monroe Community College has unlocked opportunity for more than 580,000 students.
-Led by President DeAnna R. Burt-Nanna and using our Vision2027 Strategic Plan as a guide, MCC is expanding its capacity to innovate and operate in fulfillment of our Mission with a laser focus on student success.
+Since it opened in 1962, Monroe Community College has unlocked opportunity for more than 600,000 students.
+Led by President DeAnna R. Burt-Nanna and using our Vision2027 Strategic Plan as a guide, MCC is expanding its capacity to innovate and operate in fulfillment of our mission with a laser focus on students' success.
 We are catalyzing bright futures for our community and its people.

 Students